Rational homotopy theory of automorphisms of manifolds: Homological stability

 as claimed. \end{proof}

 \begin{proposition} Let $d\geq 2$.
 The stabilization map

 is an isomorphism for $g> 2p + 2q + 4$ and a surjection for $g= 2p +2q +4$. \end{proposition}

-\begin{proof} For $g\geq 2$ the group $\Gamma_g$ is rationally perfect, see Theorem \ref{thm:arithmetic groups}.
-The chain complex of $\QQ[\Gamma_g]$-modules $C_*^{CE}(\gl_g)$, being finite dimensional over $\QQ$ in each degree, is therefore split by Proposition \ref{prop:split}.
+\begin{proof} As noted above, the group $\Gamma_g$ is rationally perfect for $g\geq 2$.
+The chain complex of $\QQ[\Gamma_g]$-modules $C_*^{CE}(\gl_g)$ is finite dimensional over $\QQ$ in each degree, and is therefore split by Proposition \ref{prop:split}.
 By Lemma \ref{lemma:split} we get a homotopy commutative diagram of chain complexes of $\QQ[\Gamma_g]$-modules

 where the vertical maps are chain homotopy equivalences.
 This implies that the diagram